XQueryInstitute/Course-Materials/schemas/README.md

 ##Sample Document

 So let's imagine we're seeking a standardized way of describing books in a bookstore.
-We'd like to create a standard that contains all the information we need along with some option information that we might have in certain circumstances.
+We'd like to create a standard that contains all the information we need along with some optional information that we might have in certain circumstances.
 We'll use this standard for a few things.
 It will help to make sure that our employees are all entering information in the same manner.
 It will flag cases where someone has left out important information.
 It will also help us to send information about our inventory to publishers and others.

-Here's a sketch of what such a document might look like:
+Here's a sketch of what such a document based on this standard might look like:

 *N.B.
 These examples are modified and expanded versions of the corresponding examples in [Beginning XML](http://www.amazon.com/Beginning-XML-5th-Edition-Fawcett/dp/1118162137).
-Of course, if you were really needed a schema for exchanging information about retail books, you'd probably want to consider [ONIX](http://www.editeur.org/93/Release-3.0-Downloads/#Schema defs).*
+Of course, if you really needed a schema for exchanging information about retail books, you'd probably want to consider [ONIX](http://www.editeur.org/93/Release-3.0-Downloads/#Schema defs).*

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>